rsvihladremio/dremio-diagnostic-collector/README.md

   -h, --help                                  help for ddc -k, --k8s                                   use kubernetes to retrieve the diagnostics instead of ssh, instead of hosts pass in labels to the --cordinator and --executors flags
-  -p, --kubectl-path string                   where to find kubectl (default "kubectl") -o, --output string                         either a common separated list or a ip range of executors nodes to connect to (default "diag.zip")
+  -p, --kubectl-path string                   where to find kubectl (default "kubectl") -o, --output string                         filename of the resulting archived (tar) and compressed (gzip) file (default "diag.tgz")
   -s, --ssh-key string                        location of ssh key to use to login -u, --ssh-user string                       user to use during ssh operations to login -a, --log-age int                           the maximum number of days to go back for log retreival